HughStanway/FYP-VS-Code-Extension/README.md

 # FYP-VS-Code-Extension

 This is the source code for a proof-of-concept VS Code extension designed to connect with the corresponding Code Similarity Search web server.
-The extension provides a user-friendly interface that allows users to perform code search queries against a vector database directly from within VS Code.
+The extension provides a user-friendly interface that allows users to perform code search queries against a stored collection of code snippets from within VS Code.

 Note: This is the source code for the extension and therefore must be compiled and run using a development build of VS Code.